HangLotily/MLI/README.md

 $ python fp.py 40
 ```

-In addition we also chose node2vec, one-all svm and other methods as baselines, and they are executed as follows.
+In addition we also chose node2vec, one-all svm and other methods as baselines, they are implemented as follows.

 ```
 $ python node2vec.py